 (e) directly amend the text of this Act.

+(3) Digital platform rules may make provision for or in relation to a particular matter by empowering the ACMA to make decisions of an administrative character.

-(3) Digital platform rules that are inconsistent with the regulations have no effect to the extent of the inconsistency, but digital platform rules are taken to be consistent with the regulations to the extent that the digital platform rules are capable of operating concurrently with the regulations.
+(4) Digital platform rules that are inconsistent with the regulations have no effect to the extent of the inconsistency, but digital platform rules are taken to be consistent with the regulations to the extent that the digital platform rules are capable of operating concurrently with the regulations.

 Schedule 2—Consequential amendments and transitional provisions

+Part 1—Main amendments and transitional provisions

 Australian Communications and Media Authority Act 2005

 1 Section 3 (subparagraph (b)(i) of the definition of authorised disclosure information)